Vision mixer: Operation

-The most basic part of a vision mixer is a bus, which is a signal path consisting of multiple video inputs that feeds a single output.
+The most basic part of a vision mixer is a bus, which is a signal path consisting of multiple video inputs that feed a single output.
 On the panel, a bus is represented by a row of buttons; pressing one of those buttons selects the video signal in that bus.
 Older video mixers had two equivalent buses (called the A and B bus; such a mixer is known as an A/B mixer), and one of these buses could be selected as the main out (or program) bus.
 Most modern mixers, however, have one bus that is always the program bus, the second main bus being the preview (sometimes called preset) bus.
 These mixers are called flip-flop mixers, since the selected source of the preview and program buses can be exchanged.
-Some switchers allow the operator to switch between these two modes.
-Both the preview and program bus usually have their own video monitors displaying the video selected in their respective buses.
+Some switchers allow the operator to select A/B or flip-flop modes.
+Both the preview and program buses usually have their own video monitors displaying the video selected.

-Another main feature of a vision mixer is the transition lever, also called a T-bar or Fader Bar.
+Another main feature of a vision mixer is the transition lever, also called a T-bar or fader bar.
 This lever, similar to an audio fader, is used to transition between two buses.
 Note that in a flip-flop mixer, the position of the main transition lever does not indicate which bus is active, since the program bus is always the active or hot bus.
-Instead of moving the lever by hand, a button (commonly labeled "mix", "auto" or "auto trans") can be used, which performs the transition over a user-defined period of time.
-Another button, usually labeled "cut" or "take", swaps the preview signal to the program signal instantaneously.
+Instead of moving the lever by hand, a button (commonly labeled mix, auto or auto trans) can be used, which performs the transition over a user-defined period of time.
+Another button, usually labeled cut or take, swaps the preview signal to the program signal instantaneously.
 The type of transition used can be selected in the transition section.
-Common transitions include dissolves (similar to an audio cross fade) and pattern wipes.
+Common transitions include dissolves (similar to an audio crossfade) and pattern wipes.